barry4356/python_anywhere/README.md

 # python_anywhere
-This repo includes code written to be run on the pythonanywhere website.
+This repo includes code written to be run on the web2py framework.
 Includes both webpages, and standalone python scripts

-Designed to run on web2py framework.
+Deployed to pythonanywhere.
 Landing page can be found [here](http://barry4356.pythonanywhere.com/welcome/default/index).
-For administrative functions, log into [pythonanywhere](https://www.pythonanywhere.com/user/Barry4356/) website.
+For administrative functions, log into [pythonanywhere](https://www.pythonanywhere.com/user/Barry4356/) console.

 ## [dice_guesser](applications/dice_guesser)
 App to calculate the probability of rolling certain values based on dice.